1. Home

 There were some frustrating times in there, however.
 In 1993 she won a scoring title and the money title, but only one tournament.
 She finished second five times, including at two majors.

 But success, not frustration, was King's hallmark.
-She averaged a major a year from 1987 to '92, then won a sixth major in 1997.
+King won the Women's British Open in 1985 before it was counted as a major.
+Then she averaged a major a year from 1987 to 1992 and won a sixth major in 1997.
 The last of her 34 LPGA wins came in 2001.

 With her 30th win in 1995, she gained entry into the LPGA Hall of Fame.

-King was one of the biggest and most popular stars on the LPGA from the mid-80s to mid-90s.
+King was one of the biggest and most popular stars on the LPGA from the mid-1980s to mid-1990s.
 From 1994 to 2004, there was even an event on Tour hosted by King.